VIJAYAKUMARAN03/basic-aws-terraform-circleci/README.md

 ## Step : 5
 ### From local give git push.

-Then you can see the pipeline outpu in the circleci.
+### Then you can see the pipeline output in the circleci.